 Colorless

-A clear guide to cremation diamonds: what they are, how color and size work, certification options, and the science behind HPHT growth — explained without sales pressure.
+A clear guide to memorial diamonds: what they are, how color and size work, certification options, and the science behind HPHT growth — explained without sales pressure.

 A memorial diamond is a diamond crystal grown from purified carbon — with a unique origin.

-Cremation diamonds (also called memorial diamonds) are real diamonds created through a controlled high-pressure, high-temperature growth cycle.
-The key difference is the origin of the carbon: it comes from the ashes or hair you provide.
+Cremation diamonds (also called memorial diamonds or diamonds made from ashes) are real diamonds created through a controlled high-pressure, high-temperature growth cycle.
+The key difference from natural diamonds is the origin of the carbon, which comes from the ashes or hair you provide.

-In practical terms, the carbon is isolated and purified, then introduced into an HPHT environment where it crystallizes into a diamond structure over time.
-Once grown, the diamond can be cut, polished, and independently graded.
+The carbon is purified and then introduced into an HPHT environment where it crystallizes into a diamond structure over time.
+Once grown, the diamond can be cut, polished, and optionally graded by independent gemological institutes.

 Carat (ct) is a unit of weight used for diamonds.
-1 ct = 200 mg.
-Size appearance depends on cut and dimensions, not only carat.
+One carat equals 200 milligrams.
+Visual size depends on both weight and cut proportions.

 Visual scale is illustrative — final dimensions depend on cut type and polishing strategy.